We value your privacy.

 Phase 1: Post-Charging Storage

 After a complete charge cycle, the MB-01 maintains optimal power levels through intelligent pulse maintenance mode.
 Rather than continuously trickling power, the system monitors battery status and delivers precise charging only when needed, preventing overcharging and increasing battery lifespan.
+Lithium motorcycle batteries are more efficient when it comes to charging and discharging.
+While lead-acid batteries can suffer from charge memory issues.

 Phase 2: Active Riding Performance